apcsmile/jsOkten/README.md

 # jsOkten
-Here I'll put all tasks i've done
+Here I'll put all tasks i've done when was studying at OktenWeb University